 Fun & Games Drills

 The following football drills for kids are more fun related games yet still allow kids to work on their basic soccer skills.
+They are excellent soccer games for kids which bring fun and competition into the training session.

 The following exercises work on players speed and in particular agility skills.